discord/heroku-sample-app/README.md

 The next step is to **add a buildpack to your app**.
 The buildpack is responsible for compiling your deployed code and installing any dependencies, meaning the one you select will also depend on how you built your bot.
 Since Heroku-Baker is a node app, we'll need to add the nodeJS buildpack.

+Congratulations, your bot is now ready to go live!

 ## Maintenance and how to monitor

 You'll notice a new window in the dashboard once you have successfully connected your app to your bot's repo.
 A **Dyno** is a virtualized Linux container that executes the code in `Procfile` - think of it as a mini computer dedicated to running your bot.
 By default, Heroku gives 550 free dyno hours per application per month.
 [This is just enough to keep your bot online 24/7] If your app will need additional hours, you can look at Heroku's [pricing page](https://www.heroku.com/pricing).